NAPSNet Daily Report 11 June, 2010

 15. Sino-Indian Relations

-New Kerala (“INDIA, CHINA WILL NOW BE ENGAGED IN NEW ‘GREAT GAME’ IN INDIAN OCEAN”, 2010/06/10) reported that a new ‘Great Game’ between the PRC and India for primacy in the The Guardian quotes Brahma Chellaney, a professor of strategic studies at Delhi”s Centre for Policy Research, as saying: “China is building up naval forces and is eager to secure safe bases and in the Indian Ocean.
-But India”s position and coastline give a tremendous operational advantage.”is likely in the coming decades, especially in the wake of India and taking steps to take their bilateral relationship to the next level.
+New Kerala (“INDIA, CHINA WILL NOW BE ENGAGED IN NEW ‘GREAT GAME’ IN INDIAN OCEAN”, 2010/06/10) reported that a new ‘Great Game’ between the PRC and India for primacy in the Indian Ocean is likely in the coming decades, especially in the wake of India and Sri Lanka taking steps to take their bilateral relationship to the next level.
+The Guardian quotes Brahma Chellaney, a professor of strategic studies at Delhi”s Centre for Policy Research, as saying: “China is building up naval forces and is eager to secure safe bases and anchorage in the Indian Ocean.
+But India”s position and coastline give a tremendous operational advantage.”

 16. Cross-Strait Relations

 PC World (“CHINA AND TAIWAN CONNECT ON NEW UNDERSEA CABLE PROJECT”, 2010/06/10) reported that the PRC and Taiwan have been building closer business ties.
-One project full of symbolism for the two is an undersea cable project that will link thetown of Tamsui (also called Danshui) to the PRC’s Fujian Province.
-The DanFu Cable is the first collaboration of its kind between telecommunications companies in Taiwan and the PRC and is aimed at promoting peace as well as prosperity, according to a official who spoke on condition of anonymity.
-Data sent across the will ostensibly be open to all but is meant to connect Taiwan more directly to the PRC.
+One project full of symbolism for the two is an undersea cable project that will link the northern Taiwan town of Tamsui (also called Danshui) to the PRC’s Fujian Province.
+The DanFu Cable is the first collaboration of its kind between telecommunications companies in Taiwan and the PRC and is aimed at promoting peace as well as prosperity, according to a Taiwanese government official who spoke on condition of anonymity.
+Data sent across the new cable will ostensibly be open to all but is meant to connect Taiwan more directly to the PRC.

 17. PRC Labor Unrest